sschmeier/refseq2kraken/README.md

 1. I split the tasks of  data download and kraken data preparation.
 2. Both separate tasks allow multithreading to be used.

+## Requirements

+1. Python2
+2. BioPython
+3. Linux shell with rsync and Git
+4. ~10GB of space for compressed ncbi refseq fasta-files
+5. ~40GB of space for processed uncompressed kraken-readable fasta-files

 ## Download refseq genomic fasta-data via rsync (getRefseqGenomic.py)

 This script will retrieve genomic data from refseq via rsync.
 It saves on downloads as only